You are undoubtedly proud of the unbreakable bond between you and your dog.

 Medication can be recommended, but only by a veterinarian and in cases of extreme anxiety.
 Herbal remedies are usually a good first step, but the veterinarian may recommend stronger medications in severe cases.
 Always seek advice from your veterinarian before giving your dog medication and never give him pills or remedies intended for humans.

-If you suspect that recent changes in the home have made your dog feel blue, find out how Help your dog deal with change.
+If you suspect that recent changes in the home have made your dog feel blue, find out how to help your dog deal with change.